-Micah Everett is Assistant Professor of Music at the University of Mississippi, where he teaches applied trombone, euphonium, and tuba, conducts the trombone ensemble and tuba-euphonium ensemble, and teaches low brass methods course as well as graduate courses in brass literature and brass pedagogy.
-A Mississippi native, Everett was first trombonist in the Mississippi Lions All-State Band before attending Delta State University, where he received the Bachelor of Music Education degree from Delta State University, where he studied trombone and euphonium with Edward R. Bahr.
-He holds the Master of Music and Doctor of Musical Arts degrees from the University of North Carolina at Greensboro, where he studied trombone with Randy Kohlenberg, and euphonium and tuba with Dennis AsKew.
+Micah Everett is Associate Professor of Music at the University of Mississippi, where he teaches applied trombone, euphonium, and tuba, conducts the trombone ensemble and tuba-euphonium ensemble, and teaches the undergraduate low brass methods course as well as graduate courses in brass literature and brass pedagogy.
+A Mississippi native, Everett was first trombonist in the Mississippi Lions All-State Band before attending Delta State University, where he received the Bachelor of Music Education degree, and the University of North Carolina at Greensboro, where he received both the Master of Music and Doctor of Musical Arts degrees.
+His primary low brass teachers at the university level were Randy Kohlenberg, Dennis AsKew, and Edward R. Bahr.
 Prior to joining the Ole Miss faculty in 2012, Everett held teaching positions at the University of Louisiana at Monroe, the University of Northern Iowa, Elon University, and UNCG.

 A talented multi-instrumentalist, Everett performs regularly as a solo or ensemble musician on alto, tenor, and bass trombones, euphonium, and tuba in a variety of genres.
-He is currently principal trombonist in the North Mississippi Symphony Orchestra as principal trombonist, as bass trombonist in the Great River Trombone Quartet, and an S.E.
+He is currently principal trombonist in the North Mississippi Symphony Orchestra, tubist/bass trombonist in the Mississippi Brass Quintet, bass trombonist in the Great River Trombone Quartet, and an S.E.
 Shires trombone artist..
-He is a past winner of the National Solo Competition held at the Eastern Trombone Workshop, and has performed more than twenty times as a featured soloist with bands and orchestras in Mississippi, Alabama, Louisiana, Arkansas, North Carolina, and Iowa.
-He has appeared as clinician, soloist, or conductor at the International Trombone Festival, the Eastern Trombone Workshop, and numerous regional conferences and workshops, and this spring will give a lecture on teaching multiple low brass instruments at the International Tuba-Euphonium Conference.
-In 2015 he was selected as a Fellow at the prestigious Alessi Seminar, and his first solo recording, Stepping Stones for Bass Trombone, was released by Potenza Music, and in 2017 he was awarded an Artist Fellowship by the Mississippi Arts Commission.
+He is a past Eastern Trombone Workshop solo competition winner and Fellow at the Alessi Seminar, and has performed more than twenty times as a featured soloist with bands and orchestras both domestically and overseas.
+He has appeared as clinician, soloist, or conductor at the International Trombone Festival, the American Trombone Workshop, the International Tuba-Euphonium Conference, the annual Trombonanza festival in Santa Fe, Argentina, and numerous regional conferences and workshops.
+His first solo recording, Stepping Stones for Bass Trombone, Vol. 1, was released by Potenza Music, and in 2017 he was awarded an Artist Fellowship by the Mississippi Arts Commission.